grafana/grafana/docs/sources/enterprise/reporting.md

 > Only available in Grafana Enterprise v7.5+ (behind `templateVariables` feature flag).

 You can configure report-specific template variables for the dashboard on the report page.
-The selected variables will override the variables from the dashboard and will be used when rendering the report's PDF file.
-More detailed information about using template variables is available in the [Templates and variables]({{< relref "../variables/_index.md" >}}) section.
+The variables that you select override the variables from the dashboard, and they are used when rendering a PDF file of the report.
+For detailed information about using template variables, refer to the [Templates and variables]({{< relref "../variables/_index.md" >}}) section.

 ## Reports settings